A place of unique beauty and charm – Tasmania is the ultimate getaway destination for a dose of luxury.

 <strong>MACq 01 Hotel</strong>

 Photographed by Adam Gibson.
-Image via Tourism Tasmania.

 MACq 01 Hotel

 MACq 01 Hotel has it all – a central location in Hobart’s CBD, 87 rooms, 27 suites and, interestingly, one of Hobart’s Best Bars.
-This boutique and luxury hotel in Tasmania was designed to emphasize on quality and character.
+This luxury hotel was designed to emphasize on quality and character.
 Focusing heavily on the emotion and character traits that inspired each of the rooms, which was designed by Pike Withers, visitors will find a balanced mix of comfort and quirky.
 If you’re curious, creative, hearty and resilient, MACq 01 Hotel is for you.
 With rooms that overlook Hobart’s harbour, this hotel is encapsulated by its funky and modern finishings throughout.

 More info